About Michael Graves

 - Best Lawyer, Real Property, The Australian Financial Review's Best Lawyers: Australia

-- Recommended VIC Property & Real Estate Lawyer, Doyle’s Guide
+- Leading VIC Property & Real Estate Lawyer, Doyle’s Guide

 Michael's experience includes:

-- David Jones – on the sale and leaseback of its flagship store at Elizabeth St, Sydney.
+- David Jones – advising Woolworths Holdings on the sale of the David Jones business and leaseback of its flagship store at Elizabeth St, Sydney and Bourke St, Melbourne.

 - Development Victoria –